Icika-max/Amazon-Reader/README.md

 # Description

-- This is a rails and react.js application for an online ookstore that servers both as a library and a store.
+- This is a rails and react.js application for an online bookstore that serves both as a library and a store.

 # Getting  Started